Raiondesu/eventhoven/README.md

 ### `unsubscribe(eventMap)(event)(...handlers)`

-Unsubscribes handlers from events of an event-map.
+Unsubscribes handlers from events of an event-map.\
+If an event does not exist, it will be ignored.

 > Note, that the function is [curried](#currying), which means that it must be called partially